 Finally I re-painted the main body in black wrinkle finish as original..

-All that's left for the heater is to solder up a crack found in one of the water lines and then reassemble everything.
-I've also ordered a new switch knob to finish it all off...
+All that's left for the heater is to solder up a crack found near the end of one of the water lines and then source some accurate reproductions of the demister vent hoses...

 Until next time...

 Well now that the car is down to the bare chassis, I have several shelves and bags full of all the delicious parts to keep me very busy for quite a while.
 On Saturday I went in and randomly selected a few pieces and set to work cleaning and refurbishing them.